petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/using-the-accessibility-menu.md

 ## Settings Reference

+Guest users' accessibility menu selections are stored locally if they accepted functional cookies in the site.
+Authenticated users' settings are persisted in the database.
+If a user's settings have not been saved in the database, local storage is checked before falling back to the default values.

 **Underlined Links:** Force an underline effect to increase the visibility of links.

 ![Users can force the underlining of all links.](./using-the-accessibility-menu/images/03.png)